VV0JC13CH/bitstudio.dev/content/blog/2020-drawing-network-topologies-in-python.md

 ISP <---> <strong>ONT</strong> (WAN+LAN+WiFi) <---> <strong>Switch</strong> (LAN) <---> <strong>Router / Access Point</strong>
 (LAN+WiFi)

-To agregate whole network I use 10x1Gbit switch, which is the most busy device.
+To aggregate the whole network, I use a 10x1Gbit switch, which is the busiest device.

-I keep everything inside single subnet, second exists only, as a backup for HA devices (monitoring,server).
+I keep everything inside a single subnet, second exists only, as a backup for HA devices (monitoring, server).
-Topology should be clean and easy.
-Case is not complicated.
-Let me show you results I obtained.
+The topology should be clean and easy.
+The case is not complicated.
+Let me show you the results I obtained.

 ### The code
-Quick overview of my outputs.
+A quick overview of my outputs.
 I'm not going to replace docs of these modules, so go there in case of questions.
 In this "lab" I created structure like below:

 <strong>Scripts:</strong>